 Notes: LPM estimated with OLS.
 An observation is a cell and a year.
 The sample includes 9687 cells for the years 1997-2014.
 T measures temperature in degree Celsius; Mixed settlement indicates cells with both settlers and nomads; Polarization measures cell-level polarization.
-Dependent variables: Incident indicates conflict incidence and is equal one if at least one conflict event occurs in a cell and year; $\ln(\text{Events}+1)$ is the logarithm of the number of conflict events plus 1 per cell and year.
-Coefficients are reported with spatially clustered standard errors in parentheses, allowing for a spatial correlation within a 500 km radius of a cell's centroid and infinite serial correlation (Conley, 1999). ^c significant at 10%; ^b significant at 5%; ^a significant at 1%.
+Dependent variables - Panel A: incident indicates conflict incidence and is equal one if at least one conflict event occurs in a cell and year; ln(Events+1) is the logarithm of the number of conflict events plus 1 per cell and year.
+Dependent variables - Panel B: Conflict events are restricted to events related to land-related key words via variable "notes" in ACLED.
+The list of key phrases is: land dispute, dispute over land, control of land, over land, clash over land, land grab, farm land, land invaders, land invasion, land redistribution, land battle, over cattle and land, invade land, over disputed land, over a piece of land, herd, pastoral, livestock, cattle, grazing, pasture, cow, cattle, farm, crop, harvest.
+Coefficients are reported with spatially clustered standard errors in parentheses, allowing for a spatial correlation within a 500 km radius of a cell's centroid and infinite serial correlation (Conley, 1999). c significant at 10%; ^b significant at 5%; ^a significant at 1%.